March 11-12, 2027

 Committee

-Tanya M. Staples, is a CFP® Professional and financial planning professor at Conestoga College.
-Tanya spent 15 years in private practice and volunteering to support the development of technical knowledge curriculum for the Certified Financial Planner® designation.
+Tanya M. Staples is a CFP® Professional and financial planning professor at Conestoga College (ITAL) specializing in advanced financial planning teaching including terminal and/or capstone courses.
+Tanya's research areas include retirement preparedness of Canadians, gender equity within the profession and overall financial well-being of Canadians.
+Prior to teaching, Tanya spent 15 years in private practice and volunteering to support the development of technical knowledge curriculum for the Certified Financial Planner® designation, is a board member of the CFFB and a committee member of FP Canada's Projection Assumption Guidelines (PAG).